Wallace Stegner Fellowship

 No. We only offer fellowships in poetry and fiction so a submission in other genres will limit the applicant’s chances of receiving the fellowship.

 Can I submit a manuscript or writing sample in a language other than English?

-No; the Stegner fellowship program focuses on English fiction and poetry.
-Manuscripts not in English will not be able to be reviewed by our faculty committee.
+No; the Stegner fellowship program focuses on fiction and poetry in English.
+Manuscripts not in English cannot be reviewed by our faculty committee.
 Additionally, workshops and readings held as part of the program are only conducted in English.